craigmiller160/spring-oauth2-utils/README.md

 # OAuth2 Utils

 This is a collection of utility code to support Spring Boot applications that need to interact with my OAuth2 Auth Server.

+## Things to Document

+1. How to get the repo/entity scan to work for refresh token
+1. Logging